diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 The [Sabra and Shatila massacres](https://en.wikipedia.org/wiki/Sabra_and_Shatila_massacre) took place in September 1982, when Lebanese Christian militias, with direct complicity from the Israeli military, killed thousands of Palestinian refugees in Beirut.
 Over the course of three days, civilians in the Sabra and Shatila camps were systematically slaughtered while Israeli forces surrounded and sealed off the area, preventing escape or outside intervention.
 The operation was officially justified as a search for "terrorists" allegedly hiding among the refugees, a claim frequently invoked to legitimize collective punishment and atrocities.
 The massacre stands as a stark illustration of the brutality and impunity that characterized Israeli actions, consolidating a pattern that unfortunately only escalated in the years that followed.

-Even the american media had a hard time not be astonished by the scale of the aggression and violence perpetuated by Israel.
-Many reports from major news outlets were showing the destruction on TV, and retorically asking if this was an imperial war.
+Even the American media had a hard time not to be astonished by the scale of the aggression and violence perpetrated by Israel.
+Many reports from major news outlets were showing the destruction on TV, and rhetorically asking if this was an imperial war.
 Time Magazine exposed Sharon and Begin in a [front page article](https://content.time.com/time/covers/0,16641,19830221,00.html).

 The [First Intifada](https://en.wikipedia.org/wiki/First_Intifada) (1987–1993) was a mass Palestinian uprising against Israeli occupation and apartheid in the West Bank and Gaza Strip.
 It began as a grassroots movement characterized by widespread civil disobedience: general strikes, boycotts of Israeli goods, refusal to pay taxes, and large-scale demonstrations.
 While most actions were nonviolent, the Intifada also included violent confrontations and attacks by Palestinian armed groups targeting Israeli soldiers and, at times, civilians.
 The Israeli military, under Defense Minister Yitzhak Rabin, responded with brutal repression, mass arrests, systematic torture, expulsions, and the use of live ammunition against protesters, including children.
 As customary, casualty figures were heavily skewed: over 1,900 Palestinians were killed, many of them children, and an order of magnitude more were injured, while Israeli fatalities numbered around 160, mostly soldiers.

 Meanwhile, the Jewish settler population in the West Bank grew rapidly through the continuous establishment of new settlements and the systematic dispossession of Palestinians.
 As documented by [Benny Morris](https://www.goodreads.com/book/show/131324.Righteous_Victims), the settler population doubled roughly every four years, reaching about 130,000 by the mid-1990s.
 Following the 1991 Gulf War, Israel imposed severe [restrictions on Palestinian movement](https://www.btselem.org/freedom_of_movement) into Israel and East Jerusalem, ostensibly for security reasons, which effectively fragmented the West Bank, East Jerusalem, and the Gaza Strip into isolated enclaves, making travel between them extremely difficult for Palestinians.

 As documented by Rashid Khalidi in [*Palestinian Identity: The Construction of Modern National Consciousness*](https://www.goodreads.com/book/show/20249639), the Intifada marked a significant shift in Palestinian resistance, galvanizing international attention and support for their cause.
-The brutality of the response drew international condemnation and increased pressure on the United States to push for negotiations with the PLO, which gradually moved toward [accepting UN resolutions (181, 242, 338)and the two-state solution framework](https://www.palquest.org/en/historictext/9679/press-conference-statement-yasir-arafat-clarifying-his-speech-un-general-assembly).
+The brutality of the response drew international condemnation and increased pressure on the United States to push for negotiations with the PLO, which gradually moved toward [accepting UN resolutions (181, 242, 338) and the two-state solution framework](https://www.palquest.org/en/historictext/9679/press-conference-statement-yasir-arafat-clarifying-his-speech-un-general-assembly).
 At the end of 1988 the UN General Assembly passed [Resolution 43/177](https://digitallibrary.un.org/record/53922?ln=en&v=pdf), recognizing the PLO as the "representative of the Palestinian people" and the proclamation of the State of Palestine over the territory boundaries of Resolution 242, prior to the 1967 Israeli occupation and calling for the implementation of resolution 181 (the partition plan). **The US and Israel were the only states which voted against**, effectively blocking the implementation of a clearly stated peace framework that had international support.

 The result was the [Oslo Accords](https://en.wikipedia.org/wiki/Oslo_Accords) of 1993, a series of agreements between Israel and the PLO that [established the Palestinian Authority](https://peacemaker.un.org/sites/default/files/document/files/2024/05/il20ps940504agreement20on20the20gaza20strip20and20the20jericho20area2028cairo20agreement29.pdf) and set a framework for future negotiations.
 These accords were presented to the world as a realistic peace process, brokered by the Clinton administration.
 However, it was immediately clear that they represented a PLO capitulation and a victory for US-Israeli rejectionism.
 Although the accords referenced the gradual implementation of Resolutions 242 and 338, they ignored critical aspects, such as the right of self-determination for Palestinians and the right of return or compensation for refugees, both of which had international support and were key elements of the earlier UN peace framework.
 Instead, the accords focused on limited Palestinian self-rule in fragmented enclaves, lacking control over borders, resource (notably water), and infrastructure.
 The 1995 division of the [West Bank into Areas A, B, and C](https://en.wikipedia.org/wiki/West_Bank_areas_in_the_Oslo_II_Accord) entrenched this fragmentation: